PropertyInfo

 §variant_type: VariantType

-For objects this should be set to VariantType::OBJECT, and the class_name field to the actual name of the class.
+For objects, this should be set to VariantType::OBJECT and use the class_id field to specify the actual class.

 §property_name: StringName